sofiabsilva/learning-path/README.md

 # learning-path
-This repo is to keep track of all the courses I've done
+:mortar_board: This repo is to keep track of all the courses I've done, and my progress to become a web developer

 # November 2017 - February 2018
 - Started the Google Challenge Scholership - Front-End track on Udacity.
 I had no previous programming knowledge, applied to the scholarship after receiving an e-mail by Google recommending it, at this time I was thinking of making a website to display my artwork so I figured, why not?
 During the duration of the course, I fell in love with programming and plan to make it career.